 But if you want to be doubly sure—the belt and suspenders approach—distill your water.
 That’s where the MegaHome countertop water distiller comes into play.

 Distillation takes out all minerals from water.
-According to Amazon.com, this particular distiller has the following features.
+This particular distiller is reported to have the following features.

 * Distill 1 gallon in 5-6 hours